tigoe/mqtt-examples/arduino-clients/readme.md

 [See the source code]({{site.codeurl}}/arduino-clients/MqttClientHueControl/MqttClientHueControl.ino)

 This example shows how to use MQTT  to set the brightness of a Philips Hue light through a Hue hub.
 It does so by making HTTP requests to the Hue hub.
 For more on controlling the Philips Hue, see [this repository](https://tigoe.github.io/hue-control/).
+It can work with the Eclipse PAHO and p5.js example called [EclipsePahoHueLightControl]({{site.codeurl}}/browser-clients/eclipse-pahojs/eclipse-pahojs/EclipsePahoHueLightControl)